 Receivables and payables are stated inclusive of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial b) Current and non-current classification
+The net amount of GST recoverable from, or payable to, the ATO is included with receivables or payables in the statement of financial position.

 Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows
+The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to, the ATO are presented as operating cash flows.